If you use MailChimp, then its abuse-prevention program Omnivore may make it more difficult to get 100% email deliverability on your email campaign.

 Email campaigns can be crucial to company strategy and bottom lines.
 Getting your message into your subscribers inbox successfully, and with out Omnivore’s annoying interference, is paramount.

-Reach out to Bounceless.io if you need a hand.
+Reach out to [Bounceless.io] if you need a hand.